DNAtrix Appoints Jeff Knapp as Chief Executive Officer and to Board of Directors

 Schedule Your 30 min Free Demo!

-On January 13, 2020 QIAGEN N.V.
-(NYSE: QGEN; Frankfurt Prime Standard: QIA) reported a strategic collaboration to develop tissue-based companion diagnostics for Amgen’s investigational cancer treatment AMG 510 to identify patients with cancers that have the KRAS G12C mutation (Press release, Qiagen, JAN 13, 2020, View Source [SID1234553114]).
-The agreement focuses initially on companion diagnostics for non-small cell lung cancer (NSCLC) but allows for further development of the tests for Amgen’s other oncology clinical development programs.
+On January 13, 2020 Amgen (NASDAQ: AMGN) reported strategic collaborations with leading diagnostic companies Guardant Health, Inc. and QIAGEN N.V. to develop blood- and tissue-based companion diagnostics (CDx), respectively, for investigational cancer treatment AMG 510 (Press release, Amgen, JAN 13, 2020, View Source [SID1234553123]).
+AMG 510 is the first KRASG12C inhibitor to advance to the clinic for investigation in treatment of multiple tumor types.
+KRAS G12C is one of the most frequently mutated oncogenes in human cancers.
+The agreements with both companies will initially focus on CDx tests for non-small cell lung cancer (NSCLC) but allow for further development of the diagnostic tests for Amgen’s other oncology clinical development programs.

 Schedule your 30 min Free 1stOncology Demo!